ModularSoftAU/website/docs/products/zander/configuration.md

 You can add links and phrases in the `filter.json` file and on restart it will enforce them on all platforms.

 ### Join Messages
-The use of join messages for whne a player joins the Discord and is verified, it will choose from a selection of the messages which you can add to in `joinMessages.json`
+The use of join messages for when a player joins the Discord and is verified, it will choose from a selection of the messages which you can add to in `joinMessages.json`
 Ensure that when you create a join message, include the placeholder `%USERNAME%` as it will replace

 Here is a set list of the out-of-the box ones: